menzzana/parallel_R_course/intro_to_hpc2n.md

 ---

-# Installing the R package ""
+# Installing other R packages

-This package is installed with the R/4.0.4 module on Kebnekaise, but you probably have to install it on your own computer.
+While clsuternor is the only one of the needed packages not installed on Kebnekaise, there will likely be several to install on your own computer.

+NOTE: if you are using Linux Ubuntu (R installed with ```sudo apt-get install r-base```), some packages can be installed from the Ubuntu repo:

+* r-cran-rmpi r-cran-foreach r-cran-doparallel r-cran-cluster r-cran-boot

+Install the "parallel" package with ```install.packages(c("parallel"))``` from within R.

+Check with ```installed.packages()``` (from inside R) which are installed.

+---

+# Installing R packages for the course

+* Install help, all OS: https://www.hpc2n.umu.se/events/courses/2022/R-in-HPC/setup

+* Specific for Linux Ubuntu: https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EeLAM89iSrhHuMbduJkzjDwBoqxTHNo5TF6b0TplvaoLPw?e=gxgW4p

 ---